-The S-35391A does not adjust the frequency of the quartz crystal by using the clock correction function.
+The S-35390A H Series does not adjust the frequency of the quartz crystal by using the function of clock correction.
 Therefore users cannot confirm if it is corrected or not by measuring output 32.768 kHz.
-When the function to clock correction is being used, the cycle of 1 Hz clock pulse output from the $\overline{\text{INT1}}$ pin changes once in 20 times or 60 times, as shown in Figure 31
+When the function of clock correction is being used, the cycle of 1 Hz clock pulse output from the $\overline{\text{INT1}}$ pin changes once in 20 times or 60 times, as shown in Figure 31.